-The Tour de France pulls in millions of TV viewers every year – last year drawing over 7.3million with an average of 785,000 taking to their sofas per stage.
+The Tour de France pulls in millions of TV viewers every year – in 2016 the race drew in over 7.3million people in total, with an average of 785,000 taking to their sofas per stage.

 Which channel you select probably comes down to your chosen TV package, but may also be influenced by your commentators of choice.